JasonLai256/papyrus/README.rst

         - group:  group name of the record.
         - item:   item name of the record.
         - value:  value of the record. well, there is the place store the password.
-        - note(optional):  note of the record, the lengths of the note is unlimit.
+	- note(optional):  note of the record, the lengths of the note is unlimit but should be within the quotation marks (' or ").

       Add a record to the program.